DataShades/ckanext-files/docs/usage/multipart.md

 ```

 Here `storage_data` contains `{"uploaded": 0}`.
 It may be different for other
-adaptes, especially if they implement non-consecutive uploads, but generally
+adapters, especially if they implement non-consecutive uploads, but generally
 it's the recommended way to keep upload progress.

 Now we'll upload first 5 bytes of file.